ThomasByr/YOLO_crop/README.md

 > **Note**
 > This repository contains very specific instructions for some un-related codebase.
 That being said, the present code should be as generic as possible for you to tweak it to your likings without any issues, _hopefully_.

-Please make sure you do run a recent enough version of Linux, `g++ >= 4.8.5 w/ CentOS 7` should be enough though, with possible non-broken links to **posix threads** and all **gnu standard** extensions.
+Please make sure you do run a recent enough version of Linux, `g++ >= 4.8.5 w/ CentOS 7` should be enough though, with necessary non-broken links to **posix threads** and all **gnu standard** extensions.
 This program uses the flag `-std=gnu++11` to compile.

 This program takes images as input, as well as a config file, which are basically rectangles outputs from YOLO (which is a shape detection neural network).
 It then loop through all objects in the config file, optionally ignoring those whose size isn't in a specific range, and create new images cropping the original one.

-All units of mesurement (excluding internal representation and the config text file) are relative to the pixel array.
+All units of mesurement (excluding those in the config text file and some internal representations of course) are relative to the pixel array.

 Compile a release version of the program with :